THE GREEN MACHINE

 * 24 500m2 of the cereal fields, directly transformed in factories dedicated to the Saharan seeding.

-* 4 500m2 of the hydroponic agricultural greenhouses more thrifty in water and in energy.
+* 4 500m2 of the hydroponic agricultural greenhouses that are thriftier in water and in energy.

 * 4 700m3 of water tanks

-* Breeding farms to fertilize grounds, feed the inhabitants and feed with supplement the local populations.
-The solid and liquid organic waste (after methanation and composting) the fermentable products, the waste water are recycled in a loop short and local in artillery with plowing.
+* From breeding farms to livestock that fertilize the earth, inhabitants are feed and the local population are supplemented.
+The solid and liquid organic waste (after methanation and composting), the fermentable products, and the waste water are recycled in a loop short and local in an artillery with ploughing.

 * Housing, schools, community restaurants, places of relaxations and pleasure gardens are included in the city.